ibm-cloud-docs/powervs-watsonx-toolkit/powervs-toolkit.md

 The NLP2SQL Toolkit serves as a structured set of tools and resources, which are designed to expedite AI adoption by integrating watsonx with {{site.data.keyword.powerSys_notm}} for natural language input to SQL type scenarios.
 The NLP2SQL Toolkit, henceforth referred as Toolkit can address domain-specific inquiries, all without necessitating the acquisition of specialized expertise.
 Essentially, it is a holistic approach that is geared toward reducing the time that is spent on development.
 Amplifying the potential for reuse of existing components, and extracting valuable, actionable insights from enterprise data

-The Toolkit converts simple text-based questions such as 'What were the top-selling products last quarter?' into SQL queries that retrieve the necessary data.
+The Toolkit converts simple text-based questions such as What were the top-selling products last quarter? into SQL queries that retrieve the necessary data.
 The use of this toolkit eliminates reliance on technical teams, speeding up decision-making processes and significantly cutting down on the time that is required to implement these new features to fruition.

 With the ready-to-use NLP2SQL Toolkit, businesses can simplify data analysis.
 Whether it's a sales manager, assessing product performance, or a finance team monitor revenue trend, this AI-powered tool makes data analysis more accessible, efficient, and actionable for all.